databrickslabs/remorph/CONTRIBUTING.md

 To begin, install prerequisites:

-`wget` is required for remote spark test suite.
+`wget` is used for downloading tools required by remote spark test suite.
 ```shell
 brew install wget
 ```